onezerosix/reimburse/backend/README.md

 ## Testing
 Only one integration test is currently implemented, the rest are skeletals.
 Run everything by running `pytest`.

 There are currently no unit tests, only TODO comments.
+There is only one integration test, the rest are stubs/TODO comments.

 ## File organization
 The files are organized in the following manner: